0xSero/partisia-docs/docs/pbc-fundamentals/bridging-byoc-by-sending-transactions.md

    )
 ```

-on the BYOC smart contract on Ethereum (_contract address_), the action take an account address and the transferred amount
+on the [small oracle contract on Ethereum](https://etherscan.io/address/0xf393d008077c97f2632fa04a910969ac58f88e3c), the action take an account address and the transferred amount
 3. x ETH are added to the balance of ETH account A

+## Resources to get you started

+You need a way to sign transactions you put PBC and on the chain you are bridging to and from.
+There are public free wallet extensions for PBC and for the chains from which we accept BYOC.
+Besides that, you will need the addresses of the contracts you want to interact with. below is a complete list of our BYOC contracts on PBC and other chains.

+### Bridging ETH

+### Bridging USDC

+### Bridging BNB Coin

+### Bridging Matic